 - 9.1 The School will record all behavioural incidents (including bullying) and sanctions in accordance with this policy which will be used to monitor behavioural issues within the School and to evaluate the effectiveness of this policy.
-The Headteacher is responsible for ensuring these records are appropriately maintained. - 9.2 The School will consider whether there are patterns of concerning, problematic or inappropriate behaviour among pupils which may indicate that there are possible cultural issues within the School [or boarding house] which may be enabling inappropriate behaviour to occur.
+[Major sanctions for boarders are kept together with those for day pupils.]
+The Headteacher is responsible for ensuring these records are appropriately maintained. - 9.2 The School will consider whether there are patterns of concerning, problematic or inappropriate behaviour among pupils [including within boarding houses] which may indicate that there are possible cultural issues within the School [or boarding house] which may be enabling inappropriate behaviour to occur.
 When patterns are identified, the School will decide an appropriate course of action, which may include more staff training, incorporating learning points into pupil's PSHE/RSE lessons, or amending this policy. - 9.3 The Headteacher is responsible for the implementation of this policy and for reviewing from time to time to evaluate its implementation and impact. - 9.4 Headteachers report on behaviour and bullying at governance meetings.
 This forms the monitoring and evaluation function of the proprietor. - 9.5 Where there are concerns regarding the school's approach to dealing with behaviour, these will be explored by the European Director of Education.

 Ownership and consultation

 Document Sponsor Group Director of Education

 Document Author / Reviewer European Director of Education

 Document application and publication

 England Yes

 Wales Yes

 Spain Yes

 Switzerland

 Italy

 Version control

-Current Review Date September 2023
+Current Review Date September 2024

-Next Review Date September 2026
+Next Review Date September 2025

 Related documentation

 Related documentation Anti-Bullying Policy

 Exclusion Policy

 Safeguarding and Child Protection Policy

 Use of Reasonable Force Policy

 Acceptable Use & Digital Safety Policy

 Code of Conduct